kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - Explicit opt-in via `type: Recreate` (no accidental usage)
 - Recommendation to use for appropriate workloads (CI/CD, stateless apps, development environments)

-### Loss of Ordering Guarantees

-The Recreate strategy does not maintain pod ordering during updates:

-- No Sequential Updates: All pods updated simultaneously, unlike RollingUpdate's sequential approach
-- Different from Traditional StatefulSet Semantics: Users familiar with ordered updates may find this surprising
-- Not Suitable for Dependencies: Workloads with inter-pod dependencies during startup cannot use this

-Mitigation:

-- Documentation clearly explains ordering behavior
-- Strategy name "Recreate" signals different behavior (aligns with Deployment terminology)

 ### Limited Rollback Options

 During a Recreate update, there's no gradual rollback:

 - If new version has issues, all pods are affected (no gradual detection)
-- annot compare old vs new pods side-by-side during rollout
+- Cannot compare old vs new pods side-by-side during rollout
 - Must wait for full recreation cycle to attempt fixes

 Mitigation: